Hello-Pimster/pimster-embed-ios/README.md

 - `PimsterStickyWidget` for the Sticky widget
 - `PimsterEmbedCore` for shared types

 No Info.plist changes are required under normal ATS policies.
-If your app enforces a strict ATS that blocks Pimster’s domains, allow‑list the Pimster production domains provided by your contact.
+If your app enforces a strict ATS that blocks Pimster's domains, allow‑list the Pimster production domains provided by your contact.

 ---